 Unless they are trained not to do so, most dogs will form the natural habit of begging for both attention and food.
 Some dog owners except this behaviour and think it's cute, but most people get annoyed very quickly when their dog starts to beg every time he wants love, attention, and especially when he smells something tasty cooking in the house.

-What is wrong with begging you might ask?
+What is wrong with a dog begging you might ask?

 Just how aggressive can a dog possibly become?